Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ![](imgs/ner_1.png)

 The output is one or several JSON files with the document collection split into sentences and detected entities and their position (starting character and end character) listed for each sentence.
-An example output file (no tokens and labels stored) is [here](results/sample_output/ner_huner_gene-1.json).
+An example output file is [here](https://github.com/Aitslab/EasyNER/blob/main/results/sample_output/ner_huner_gene-1.json).

 ### 2.3.1 [BioBERT](https://github.com/dmis-lab/biobert-pytorch)-based NER
 When using a deep learning model, you can use one of the BioBERT-based pytorch models we fine-tuned on the [HUNER corpora](https://github.com/hu-ner/huner), which are available from the [Aitslab Huggingface repository](https://huggingface.co/aitslab).
 Alternatively, you can use other models from HuggingFace repositories or your own model stored in the EasyNER "model" folder (as long as it is in the same format).